 “I will help you.
 We climb the mountain to the very top and she will meet us there.”

-The cat nodded and together they began climbing the big, gray mountain that looked like a fortress for the gods.
+The cat nodded and together they began climbing the big, gray mountain.
+Perhaps the gods were watching them from their fortress.

-The cat descended from atop the mountain lion and held the light high above her before throwing it to the ground with all her strength.
-Instead of falling heavily, it floated softly along an invisible path, snaking around boulders and shrubs, through the gnarly pines, and then the tall whooshing ones, all the way back to the cat’s village, far beyond where the big mountain cat and small house cat stood, watching with awe.
+The cat descended from atop the mountain lion and held the light high above her before throwing it towards the ground with all her strength.
+Instead of falling heavily, it floated softly along an invisible path, snaking around boulders and shrubs, through the gnarly pines, and then the tall whooshing ones, all the way back to the cat’s village.
+It continued far beyond where the big mountain cat and small house cat stood, watching with awe.